joaovdiasb/laravel-multi-tenancy/README.md

 ## Configuration

-- Change .env with the tenancy database connection and ENCRYPT_KEY with 32 characters string.
+- Change .env with the tenancy database connection and add TENANCY_ENCRYPT_KEY with 32 random characters string.

 - Publish provider and migrate:
 ```bash